Mormehtar/eslahan/readme.md

 Defines text field.
 Returns text of `wordsFrom`-`wordsTo` words divided by `delimiter` of length `wordFrom`-`wordTo` and consists from symbols in `symbols`.
 Some predefined symbols strings may be found in `text.symbols`.
 By default generates text of one word in latin symbols of length 2-8.
 Default delimiter is space.
+From **version 2.2.0** accepts `transformer` parameter.
+It must be a function that transforms string before writing down to DB.
+It may be used to calculate hash for password for example.
 #### uuid() -> fieldGenerator
 Defines UUID field.
 Generating uuid.
 #### json() -> fieldGenerator